ghuiber/BTYD2/README.md

 R CMD check BTYD2
 ```

+There may be errors, warnings, notes.
+Work them out.
 Then, at the R console, do this:

 ```
 install.packages("BTYD2_2.4.tar.gz", repos = NULL, type = "source")